FusionAuth/fusionauth-site/site/_posts/2023-03-30-digitalocean-oneclick-installation.md

 echo http://$SERVICE_IP:9011/
 ```

-This command will output URL address to the terminal.
+This command will output the URL address to the terminal.
 Navigate to this URL in your web browser.
 You will be taken to the FusionAuth Setup Wizard.
-[Complete these steps](https://fusionauth.io/blog/2019/02/05/using-the-setup-wizard) to start using FusionAuth on your public Kubernetes cluster, provisioned by DigitalOcean.
+[Complete these steps](https://fusionauth.io/blog/2019/02/05/using-the-setup-wizard) to start using FusionAuth on your public Kubernetes cluster provisioned by DigitalOcean.

 ## Monitoring